Ron | FD Photo Studio - Part 133

 Choosing the right model and photographer to shoot a lookbook is a crucial decision.
 After all, the brand’s sales depend heavily on how well the product is marketed visually.
 For the jewelry company Five and Two Jewelry working with Stephanie Williams was definitely the right choice.

-Stephanie Williams for Five and Two Jewelry Lookbook -wrongron360, Wrong Ron, Studio Photography, Stephanie Williams, stage Art 1, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, modeling, Los Angeles, Five and Two jewelry, FD photo studio, fashion, DTLA, blog, !done, !Art1Stephanie Williams for Five and Two Jewelry Lookbook -wrongron360, Wrong Ron, Studio Photography, Stephanie Williams, stage Art 1, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, modeling, Los Angeles, Five and Two jewelry, FD photo studio, fashion, DTLA, blog, !done, !Art1
+Stephanie Williams for Five and Two Jewelry Lookbook -wrongron360, Wrong Ron, Studio Photography, Stephanie Williams, stage Art 1, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, modeling, Los Angeles, Five and Two jewelry, FD photo studio, fashion, DTLA, blog, !done, !Art1Stephanie Williams for Five and Two Jewelry Lookbook -wrongron360, Wrong Ron, Studio Photography, Stephanie Williams, stage Art 1, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, modeling, Los Angeles, Five and Two jewelry, FD photo studio, fashion, DTLA, blog, !done, !Art1

 Quick facts about the photographer: